Understanding Pest Control

 You could use chemicals or poisons to eradicate pests, though not if you’re in the food business as it’s strictly prohibited.
 Even if you’re not in the food business, do you want to be exposing yourself or your employees to toxic chemicals that might not even solve your pest problem?

 Even if your DIY method was successful this time, what’s to say that it’s going to prevent a further infestation?

-For homeowners, there are some reasonable DIY pest control options, like traps, sealing off access to entry points, or using chemicals, but they might not be successful if you’re tackling a larger scale infestation or if you want to prevent further pest issues.
+For homeowners, there are some reasonable DIY pest control options, like traps, sealing off access to entry points, or using chemicals, but they might not be successful if you’re tackling a larger-scale infestation or if you want to prevent further pest issues.
 You also might think twice about using certain kinds of chemicals around kids or pets.

 Professional pest control technicians will look at the cause of your issue and make a bespoke plan to eradicate pests and prevent future infestations.
-This can mean that pests are controlled in a safer, more effective way than if you took pest control into your own hands.
+This can mean that pests are controlled in a safer, more effective way than if you take pest control into your own hands.

 Depending on what service is required, pest control can be costly for low-income households or small businesses.

 The cost of pest control depends on your needs.
-For example, a homeowner might need a one-off service for a mouse or bed bug infestation which might be a few hundred pounds and businesses might need an ongoing pest control programme, especially as they need to ensure compliance with the law, and this can run in to several thousand pounds.
+For example, a homeowner might need a one-off service for a mouse or bed bug infestation which might be a few hundred pounds and businesses might need an ongoing pest control programme, especially as they need to ensure compliance with the law, and this can run into several thousand pounds.

 Can You Work On A Reactive Only Basis?

 Yes, We can put together a framework agreement on a local/regional or national basis with agreed costs and a central portal for monitoring and managing pest risk on your sites.